tomhall82/baratie-booking/README.md

 * Django Class based views (ListView, UpdateView, DeleteView, CreateView) - Used for the classes to create, read, update and delete.
 * Mixins (LoginRequiredMixin, UserPassesTestMixin) - Used to enforce login required on views and test user is authorized to perform actions.
 * messages - Used to pass messages to the toasts to display feedback to the user upon actions.
-* reverse_lazy - Used to provide a reversed URL as the url attribute of a generic class-based view.
+* reverse_lazy - Used to provide a reversed URL as the URL attribute of a generic class-based view.
 * redirect - Used to redirect the user to a specified URL

 **External Python Modules**